-Raises ValueError - If the stream is not long enough to contain the extended header indicated by the header and permissive is False.
+ValueError - If the stream is not long enough to contain the extended header indicated by the header and permissive is False.

-- RuntimeWarning If the header's exttyp field is set to 'FEI1' or 'FEI2' but the extended header's size is not a multiple of the number of bytes in the FEI metadata dtype. - RuntimeWarning If the stream is not long enough to contain the extended header indicated by the header and permissive is True.
+RuntimeWarning - If the stream is not long enough to contain the extended header indicated by the header and permissive is True.

-read_data()
+read_data(max_bytes=0)